bleonardb3/DS_01-14-2020/Lab-5/README.md

 # Lab-5: Machine Learning using SparkML

 ## Introduction:
-In this lab, you will use SparkML in Watson Studio to run generated travel data through a machine learning algorithm, automatically tune the algorithm, and load the data into a DB2 Warehouse database.
+In this lab, you will use SparkML in Watson Studio to run generated travel data through a machine learning algorithm, automatically tune the algorithm, and save the model into the project repository.

 ## Objectives:
 Upon completing the lab, you will know how to: